aiweiw/fasttext-PVDM/README.md

 train, use:

-$ ./fasttext supervised -input train.txt -output model
+$ ./fasttext PVDM -input train.txt -output model

 where train.txt is a text file containing a training sentence per line along with the labels.
 By default, we assume that labels are words that are prefixed by the string __label__.
 This will output three files: model.bin, model.vec and labels.vec.
 Once the model was trained, you can obtain the k most likely labels for a piece of text.